Farm/Agricultural Propane Uses

 Propane is used on the farm to help control weeds, insects and microbes; protect food and crops through harvest, storage and processing; manage farm waste materials; and most recently, it’s being used to power heavy equipment and farm vehicles.
 Even the good old farm truck can use propane due to recent technological improvements.

-Many farmers in our area use propane to power dryers for corn or soy beans.
+Many farmers in our area use farm propane tanks to power dryers for corn or soy beans.
 Propane can also be used for tobacco curing, poultry and pig brooding, stock tank heating, space heating in greenhouses and frost protection in fields and orchards.
 Propane also fuels farm equipment from tractors to generators and pumps.
 Propane is ideal for fueling energy-efficient irrigation pumps, standby generators and for a wide range of heating applications, as well as food refrigeration.

 Propane is used for Thermal Agriculture.
 Thermal agriculture uses heat from propane to protect crops from the cold that can damage or kill crops.
 It is also used to eliminate weeds and dangerous pathogens that seriously affect crops and even livestock.
 Although thermal agriculture focuses mainly on pest control since it can sanitize without the use of pesticides, it has still many other farm and agricultural needs.